FRC4131/FRCChargedUp2023/macropad_py/README.md

-The code in this folder is for an Adafruit Macropad RP2040.
+The code in this folder is for an Adafruit Macropad RP2040 for FIRST team 4131.

 This is a 12-key plus a knob keypad with color LEDs and a screen as output.